Kabyle language

 Estimating the number of Berber speakers is very difficult and figures are often contested.
-A 2004 estimate was that 9.4% of the population speaks Kabyle.
-The diaspora population has been estimated at 1 million.
+A 2004 estimate was that 9.4% of the Algerian population spoke Kabyle.
+The number of diaspora speakers has been estimated at one million.

 Classification

-Kabyle is one of the Berber languages, a family within the Afroasiatic languages.
+Kabyle is one of the Northern Berber languages, a branch of the Berber language family within Afroasiatic.
 It is believed to have broken off very early from Proto-Berber, although after the Zenaga language did so.
+According to Kossmann (2020), Kabyle appears to be quite distinct.
+In several respects, it shares certain linguistic innovations with the western Moroccan dialect group.
+However, it is unclear whether these similarities result from an earlier expansion of that group into Algeria, which was later interrupted by the spread of Zenati dialects, or whether they represent independent, parallel developments.

 Distribution

 Geographical distribution

 Kabyle Berber is native to Kabylia.
 It is present in seven Algerian districts.
 Approximately one-third of Algerians are Berber-speakers, clustered mostly near Algiers, in Kabylian and Shawi, but with some communities related to Kabyle in the west (Shenwa languages), east and south of the country.
 The populations of Béjaïa (Bgayet), Bouïra (Tubirett) and Tizi Ouzou (Tizi Wezzu) provinces are in majority Kabyle-speaking.
 In addition, Kabyle is mainly spoken in the provinces of Boumerdès, and as well as in Bordj Bou Arréridj, Jijel, and in Algiers where it coexists with Algerian Arabic.

 Kabyle Berber is also spoken as a native language among the Algerian Kabyle-descended diaspora in European and North American cities (mainly France).
 It is estimated that half of Kabyles live outside the Kabylian region.